Let’s explore what may be the oldest operating bar in Benson. This was decades before the area was redeveloped and became the city’s new hot spot.

 Looking south from inside Burke’s Pub.
 Originally the bar along the opposite wall.
 Courtesy of Sara Cartwright.

 Burke’s Pub remains a popular neighborhood bar that is among the oldest in Benson.
-These days it is known for its apple pie shots and while it can get busy on the weekends and during events, it remains a casual place where you can catch up with a good friend.
-It was rated as being one of the best bars for a conversation by The Reader in 2023.
+These days it is known for its apple pie shots, and while it can get busy on the weekends and during events, it remains a casual place where you can catch up with a good friend.
+It was rated one of the best bars for a conversation by The Reader in 2023.
 If that’s not your thing, you can find entertainment options including pool, darts and pinball in the side room.
 At one point it even had a resident dog named Sam to greet customers.

 Looking into the side room at Burke’s Pub with pool table, televisions and other forms of entertainment.
 Courtesy of Sara Cartwright.